multivariate_polynomial_abstract#

 Raises:

-ValueError – If the bounds either of inconsistent shape or not in the \([-1, 1]^m\) domain.
+ValueError – If the bounds are of inconsistent shape.

 Notes

-• This method calls the concrete implementation of the abstract method _integrate_over() after input validation.
+• The concrete implementation of the abstract method _integrate_over() assumes the domain is internal.

 See also